 Comprehensive provides coverage for vandalism, theft, weather damage, fire damage and damage caused by wild animals.
 Although you probably expect comprehensive coverage to cover damages caused by hitting a larger animal like a deer, animals of all types and sizes are typically covered, even the damages caused by rodents.
 Although a certified mechanic will need to confirm that rodents did cause the damage, the repairs for rodents chewing through your car wires should be covered under a comprehensive claim.

 Do I have comprehensive coverage?

 Before you try to file a claim for rodents chewing car wires, you will first need to confirm you have comprehensive coverage.
 The quickest way to confirm this coverage is to check your policy declarations page.
-Some insurance carriers call this coverage “comprehensive” while others may call it “other than collision” coverage.
+Some auto insurance companies call this coverage “comprehensive” while others may call it “other than collision” coverage.
 This coverage typically applies a deductible but not all carriers require one.
 If you are still unsure, you can always call your insurance agent to check.

 Why do rodents chew on car wires?